Algonquin Hotel: Case ownership

 Case bought the property in 1927, paying Andrew Smith's family $1 million.
 By then, the hotel contained 250 rooms.
 The hotel's Blue Bar opened in 1933, sixteen years after the original bar had closed.
 The Algonquin retained its popularity in the literary and theatrical industries; Case wrote in 1938 that it was not uncommon to see "five or six or seven well-known writers" at the Algonquin simultaneously.
 After the New York Drama Critics' Circle was founded at the Algonquin in 1935, it started hosting annual dinners at the hotel, wherein the group voted on the best play of the year.
 The hotel's staff joined a labor union affiliated with the American Federation of Labor in 1939, and they went on strike.
 Case negotiated a contract with the labor union that April, and the Algonquin's staff have remained unionized since then.
 In addition, the Algonquin Supper Club, the hotel's first-ever nightclub, opened in November 1939.

 Case remained the owner and manager of the hotel until his death in June 1946.
 Chemical Bank, the trustee of Case's estate, placed the Algonquin for sale that August.
-At the time, the hotel had 192 rooms (143 of which were suites), as well as a bar and three restaurants.
+At the time, the hotel had 192 units (143 of which were suites), as well as a bar and three restaurants.